-Most of the climate models treat processes and fluxes of the anthroposphere as an external forcing, i.e., the models are run by prescribing atmospheric concentrations and emissions of CO2.
-Prescribed are also dust and sulphate emissions from volcanoes: for the past based on documented data and paleoclimatic information of volcanic eruptions, for the future they may be based on the statistics of such events.
+Most of the climate models treat processes and fluxes of the anthroposphere as an external forcing, i.e., the models are run by prescribing atmospheric concentrations and emissions of CO2, other greenhouse gases and aerosols from anthropogenic sources.
+Prescribed are also dust and sulphate emissions from volcanoes: for the past based on documented data and paleoclimatic information of volcanic eruptions, for the future they may be based on a random event generator informed by observed space-time statistics of volcanic events.